Admissibility and field relations: Constructions

 \begin{rem} Let $c_n$ denote the maximal order of an element in $\G_n$.
 Then $d_n\leq c_n^2$.
 Therefore the condition $\Lim_{n\ra\infty}\frac{|\G_n|}{c_n^2}=\infty$ suffices in order for $\G$ to satisfy $(1)$.
 Let $O_{\G_n}(\alpha)$ denote the orbit of $\alpha$ under conjugation in $\G_n$.
-Condition $(2)$ can also be stated as $\Lim_{n\ra \infty} |O_{\G_n}(\alpha)|=\infty$. \end{rem} Letting $l$ be odd, we can apply Theorem \ref{introduction - Neurkirch main corollary} in order to produce a $\G_n$-extension of $\mQ$ in which $l$ splits completely.
-This proves Theorem \ref{sequence_thm moved to the introduction}: \begin{cor} Let $l$ be an odd prime and let $(\G_n)_{n=1}^\infty$ and $\mH$ be as above.
-Then there is an $N$ such that for every $n\geq N$ there is a $\G_n$-extension $M/\mQ$ for which $K=M^\mH$ is equivalent by preadmissibility and odd order admissibility to $M$. \end{cor} In order to prove Theorem \ref{series of groups} we shall first obtain a bound on the number of occurrences of a given cycle structure (a cycle structure is also often referred as a partition) in an embedding of a metacyclic group in $S_n$.
+Condition $(2)$ can also be stated as $\Lim_{n\ra \infty} |O_{\G_n}(\alpha)|=\infty$. \end{rem} It follows from Proposition \ref{series of groups} and Corollary \ref{group_criterion.cor} that: \begin{cor} Let $(\G_n)_{n=1}^\infty$ and $\mH$ be as in Proposition \ref{series of groups}.
+Then there is an $N$ such that for every $n\geq N$ there is a $\G_n$-extension $L/\mQ$ for which $K=L^\mH$ and $L$ are equivalent by preadmissibility and have the same odd order admissible groups. \end{cor} In order to prove Proposition \ref{series of groups} we first obtain a bound on the number of occurrences of a given cycle structure (a cycle structure is also often referred to as a partition) in an embedding of a metacyclic group in $S_n$.